bltszr/grab-bag-of-stuff/README.md

 # variousAlgos
+ a collection of algorithms that either:
- algorithms that don't have much application outside of interesting math puzzles
+ - don't have much application outside of interesting math puzzles, or;
+ - mostly for reference/demonstrative purposes for future reference